MicrosoftDocs/connected-spaces/articles/communication-plan.md

 While shoppers may understand the use of cameras in retail spaces for security purposes, using cameras for other purposes can raise concerns about how personal data is protected, potentially impacting trust in your brand.

-To help shoppers understand your store’s approach to data privacy, you can create a disclosure strategy.
+To help shoppers understand your store’s approach to data privacy, you can create a **disclosure strategy**.
 A disclosure strategy will help you decide what information to communicate to shoppers as well as when and where to share it.

 This article offers best practices for creating and implementing a disclosure strategy for Microosft Dynamics 365 Connected Store based on insights from user research and Microsoft’s [Responsible AI principles](https://www.microsoft.com/en-us/ai/responsible-ai?activetab=pivot1%3aprimaryr6).
 It also includes design tips and examples for disclosure materials, which you can adapt to your context.

 > [!NOTE]
-> This guide includes best practices that may not align with laws and notice and disclosure regulations applicable to your store.
-It is your responsibility to align your disclosure strategy with applicable legal requirements in your jurisdiction.
-See [Compliance and responsible use for details](compliance.md).
+> This article includes best practices that may not align with laws and notice and disclosure regulations applicable to your store.
+It also does not consider your other data processing practices beyond your use of Connected Store.
+It is your responsibility to align your disclosure strategy with applicable legal requirements in your jurisdiction and accurately reflect all of your data collection and processing practices.
+See [Compliance and responsible use](compliance.md) for details.

 ## What to disclose